chadian/fttf/fastboot-to-the-future.md

 ---

 # Case study: e-mail 💌
-- 🔌  power of components
+- 🔌  power of existing components
-- 🔌 power of your existing addons
+- 🔌 power of existing addons
 - 🚜 configuration via node `process.env`
   - bring in your API keys and secrets
 - 🛠 build fast and on the fly 👐🏽 *via ember serve*